We have over 30 years of experience in the field of social services.

 Our person-first philosophy in combination with inclusive practices spearhead our mission and vision of the operations of Pangea Inclusive Support Inc.

-We incorporate evidence-based practices to establish a circle of care for our client services.
+We incorporate evidence-based and trauma informed practices to establish a circle of care for our client services.

 What sets us apart is our dedication to full transparency in relation to the on-going collaboration regarding our data collection and report preparation.
 Continued collaboration between circle of care team members allows for perspective sharing to develop the most comprehensive support services.